Barbados to become a republic, replacing British queen | Malay Mail

 Unemployment is at nearly 16 per cent, up from nine per cent in recent years, despite sharply increased government borrowing to fund public sector projects and create jobs.

-The country has just eased a longstanding Covid curfew, pushing it back from 9:00 pm to midnight.
+The country has just eased a longstanding Covid-19 curfew, pushing it back from 9 pm to midnight.

 Opposition leader Bishop Joseph Atherley said this week’s celebrations among dignitaries would largely not be accessible to ordinary people.